RenzPSHS/WDProjMagnesiumCatapangPre/README.md

 #### Javascript Description: Javascript will be used heavily in the webpage that the user will play in.
 The user will first input a name, before starting the game.
 Once they click start, the popup will disappear and a 3 second timer is shown with the map fully displayed until the game starts.
 Javascript will primarily be used for making the game work.

 ### Outline of the website:
-1. Home
+1. Home - introduces what the game is about.
-2. How to Play
+2. How to Play - Provides a guide on how to play the game
-3. The Game
+3. The Game - The page where the game is played.
-4. Leaderboard
+4. Leaderboard - Shows the scores of the top 20 players.
+Updates every time it is refreshed.
-5. About Us
+5. About Us - Provides info and reason for making of the creators of the website.

 ## Wireframes: